venugoapalreddy/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-swift/glossary6.md

  Hypertext Transfer Protocol (HTTP) using the Secure Sockets Layer (SSL) encryption protocol.

 ## I
- **interchange**
+ <strong>interchange</strong>
  A complete message made up of smaller message parts or blocks.
-For example, a SWIFT interchange in [!INCLUDE[btaA4SWIFT2.3abbrevnonumber](../../includes/btaa4swift2-3abbrevnonumber-md.md)] is defined as the concatenation of a SWIFT header part (SWIFT blocks 1, 2, 3), followed by a SWIFT body part (SWIFT block 4), followed by a SWIFT trailer part (SWIFT block 5).
+For example, a SWIFT interchange in [!INCLUDE [btaA4SWIFT2.3abbrevnonumber](../../includes/btaa4swift2-3abbrevnonumber-md.md)] is defined as the concatenation of a SWIFT header part (SWIFT blocks 1, 2, 3), followed by a SWIFT body part (SWIFT block 4), followed by a SWIFT trailer part (SWIFT block 5).

 ## M
- **map**
+ <strong>map</strong>
  An XML file that defines the correspondence between the records and fields in one specification and the records and fields in another specification.
-A map contains an Extensible Stylesheet Language (XSL) style sheet that [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] uses to perform the transformation described in the map.
+A map contains an Extensible Stylesheet Language (XSL) style sheet that [!INCLUDE [btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] uses to perform the transformation described in the map.
 You create maps in BizTalk Mapper.

  **message type**
  One of the message formats defined in the SWIFT Standards Release Guide, such as "Receive Against Payment".
 Message types are often denoted by "MT" followed by a three-digit code.